 Reputation-based referrals: Tell the world what you do, and that you’re great at it

-A National Association of Certified Valuators and Analysts® study found that, when it comes to reputation-based referrals, “visible expertise” was the factor most likely to increase the probability of referrals.
+A National Association of Certified Valuators and Analysts® study (PDF) found that, when it comes to reputation-based referrals, “visible expertise” was the factor most likely to increase the probability of referrals.
 What that means is you need to find ways to show you’re an expert in your area of business.

 The NACVA® study found that the following five items made up more than 70 percent of a business’ visible expertise: